Translated Renter Resources

 Read through your bill

 Each month when you get your bill, be sure to read through it and double check your charges.
 If you are enrolled in e-billing, always download your bill to see the breakdown for each charge.
 Check out our page on how to read a bill if you have questions or are uncertain about charges.
 Contact CUB or your utility if your bill seems high or if you notice a discrepancy.

 When moving out of a home or apartment, be sure to contact your utility companies to cancel your services.
 There have been instances where people have not cancelled and are stuck paying for the new tenants.
 The utility is not responsible for cancelling your old service.
 Your utility will send you a final bill that is marked as such once you cancel.
 Be sure to review this bill to make sure there are no errors.

 If you are moving to a new location that is still within your current utility’s service territory let them know your new address and move date and they can transfer your account.

-- Work with your landlord to understand what utilities you pay for and for what you are responsible.
+- Work with your landlord to understand what utilities you pay for and what you are responsible for.
 Ask permission before making changes.

 - Replace incandescent light bulbs with LED bulbs, and turn off lights when not in use.
 You could even take them with you if you decide to move.

 - Run full loads of dishes in the dishwasher, use the air-dry option.

 - Run full loads of laundry; wash in cold water when possible and minimize the use of a clothes dryer by not over-drying and cleaning the lint trap after every load; use a drying rack.